cdev-framework/cdev-website/content/docs/tutorials/links.md

 Create a new file called `notion_service.py` and add the following code.
 This code uses the `Notion Api` to save the provided data.
 Like the `link_service` this code is designed to be independent of the computing platform it runs on.

 {{<tool_tip key="tip" summary="Different Database Set Up">}}
-If your `Notion Database` has a different set of properties, you will need to adjust the return value of the the `create_properties` function.
+If your `Notion Database` has a different set of properties, you will need to adjust the return value of the `create_properties` function.
 You can learn more about setting properties from the [Notion Api Documentation](https://developers.notion.com/docs/working-with-databases#adding-pages-to-a-database).
 {{</tool_tip>}}

 {{<codesnippet "/source_code/link_bot_tutorial/notion_service.py">}}

-We need to pass the `NOTION_TOKEN` and `NOTION_DB_ID` into the the environment of the `handler`.
+We need to pass the `NOTION_TOKEN` and `NOTION_DB_ID` into the environment of the `handler`.
 We will create a custom settings class and use that to pass the values.
 Create a file called `src/link_bot_settings.py` and add the following code.
 {{<codesnippet "/source_code/link_bot_tutorial/link_bot_settings.py">}}

 You then need to add the `NOTION_TOKEN` value using a file in the settings folder.
 Create a file called `settings/<your-environment-secrets>/cdev_notion_secret` then paste your value into the file.